Skip to Content

 2. Select a USDA-Approved Contractor

-Once you have a lender in mind, the next step is to choose a contractor or builder who is approved by the USDA.
+Once you have a lender in mind, the next step is to choose a USDA-approved contractor or builder.
 This is crucial, as an approved contractor is a loan requirement.

 3. Find Land in a USDA-Eligible Area

-Before you can proceed, you need to secure a plot of land in an area that is eligible for USDA financing.
+Before you can proceed, you need to secure a plot of land in an area that’s eligible for USDA financing.
 USDA loans are intended to promote development in rural areas, so the land must meet certain location requirements to qualify for a USDA construction loan.

 Visit our interactive USDA eligibility map to help determine if your area meets the rural requirement.